-- A NMEA 2000 device
+A NMEA 2000 device

-- B Drop-cable
+B Drop-cable

 - C Terminator

 - D Power supply

 - E Backbone

-- F OP-Box Loop M/M+ (NMEA 2000 to Navip CAN)
+- F AT30 protocol converter (NMEA 2000 to Naviop CAN)

-Navip CAN network
+Naviop CAN network

-The Navip CAN network consists of a backbone from which drop cables connect to the Egon+ board(s).
+The Naviop CAN network consists of a backbone from which drop cables connect to the Egon+ board(s).
 Each Egon+ board is identified by a CAN ID displayed on the drop-cable.

-The Navip CAN network uses the same components as a NEMA 2000 network.

-The OP-Box Loop M/M+ should be installed as a bridge between the networks.
+The Naviop CAN network uses the same components as a NMEA 2000 network, however the two networks shall not be directly connected to each other.
+The AT30 protocol converter should be installed as a bridge between the networks.

-- A OP-Box Loop M/M+
+- A AT30 protocol converter (NMEA 2000 to Naviop CAN)

-- B Navip CAN network backbone
+- B Naviop CAN network backbone

 - C Terminators

-- D Egon+ drop-cables, maximum length 1.8 m (6 ft)
+- D Drop-cables, maximum length 1.8 m (6 ft)

-- E Egon+ boards (maximum two Egon+ boards can be installed)
+- E Egon+ boards (maximum 2 Egon+ boards can be installed)

-- F NMEA 2000 backbone

-- G NMEA 2000 drop-cable

-- H Ethernet network (to MFD or Ethernet expansion device)

-- I MFD